 “I don’t see how diversity, equity, and inclusion work is relevant to the field of EE.
 It doesn’t have a practical application to my day-to-day work.”

-- Countless studies show that communities of color care about and support environmental issues.2 In New Mexico, there is a deep well of traditional environmental knowledge and a strong history of environmental justice that can inform and strengthen EE programming.
-Diversifying the field of EE will bring in a wider range of experiences, perspectives, and knowledge, help us to broaden our public support and network of partners, and ultimately allow us to have a larger and longer-term impact.
+- Countless studies show that communities of color care about and support environmental issues.2 We know that many communities who have not historically been a part of mainstream environmentalism have played a vital role in caring for the natural world.
+In New Mexico, there is a deep well of traditional environmental knowledge and a strong history of environmental justice that can inform and strengthen EE programming.
+Acknowledging, respecting, and incorporating these perspectives will help us to broaden our public support and network of partners, become more adaptable and resilient to change, and ultimately allow us to have a larger and longer-term impact.

 “I don’t see the importance of focusing on my own attitudes and perspectives.
 We need organizational, not individual change.”

 - Diversifying an organization is a difficult, ongoing process that takes time.
 In order for diversity efforts to be sustainable, they must work hand-in-hand with cultural change in an organization.
 Cultural change requires looking at diversity on a continuous basis, interweaving diversity efforts throughout organizational operations, addressing power dynamics, and creating a workplace where all staff feel seen and valued.
 This is impossible without the full investment of every staff member and authentic, trusting relationships between staff members and communities of color.
 In essence, if individuals don’t change, the organization they represent cannot change either.